-As an independent, Jesuit NativityMiguel model middle school, GMS serves academically capable students whose potential for success is compromised by social and economic factors affecting them and their families.
+As an independent, Jesuit NativityMiguel model middle school, GMS works with underserved students whose potential for success is compromised by social and economic factors affecting them and their families.
 GMS lowers barriers to educational advancement and success by incorporating best practices and lessons learned from Nativity schools and the broader NativityMiguel Coalition of schools across North America.
 GMS is an intentionally small co-educational grades 6-8 middle school in which each grade is comprised of 15-20 motivated students from low-income families who choose to enrol their child in a unique school program as an alternative to their local public school.
 The school also provides a nutrition program (breakfast, lunch and two snacks), transportation to and from school, technology and other supports while collaboratively engaging parents, community groups and various partners in its students’ education.
 It opened with its first grade 6 class in the fall of 2016.

 GMS joins a community of over 60 Nativity model schools in North America, all of which offer an intensive academic curriculum within an extended-day and extended-year academic schedule.
 Most importantly, all GMS students benefit from a small-school setting where they are known and loved.

 We believe all of our students can learn, and we expect all of our students to learn.
 In keeping with the long history of Jesuit education, GMS incorporates student-centred Ignatian pedagogy.
 Teachers accompany learners engaging them to reflect on their experience, beliefs, and values in ways that respect the multicultural and multi-faith background of learners.
 At the same time, GMS invites students to understand that they are called to serve others with the gifts the Creator has given them.
 We expect our students to learn to think critically, and to write and speak well for the common good.